 Milton S. Hershey (1857-1945) was one of America’s greatest entrepreneurs.
-Born in Hockenville, Pennsylvania, in the heart of Pennsylvania Dutch farm country, Hershey was the son of a mother who did not want her children to have an education and a father who wanted his children to go to school.
-Because the Hershey family was poor, they were constantly moving to flee creditors.
-As a result, Milton Hershey went to seven schools in eight years, and emerged with the equivalent of a fourth-grade education.
+Born in Hockenville, Pennsylvania, Hershey’s family was poor, and had to move constantly to flee creditors.
+As a result, Milton Hershey went to seven schools in eight years, emerging with the equivalent of a fourth-grade education.

-Hershey could have stayed a caramel maker all his life, but changed his mind during a visit to the Columbian Exposition in 1893, where he saw some German chocolate-making equipment and decided that being a chocolate manufacturer was his ultimate ambition.
-In 1900, Hershey sold Lancaster Caramel for $1 million and used the proceeds to fund an around-the-world trip.
-The Hersheys made it as far as Mexico City when Milton Hershey announced that he was bored, and the couple turned around and headed for home.
+While visiting the Columbian Exposition in 1893, Hershey saw some German chocolate-making equipment and decided that being a chocolate manufacturer was his life’s ambition.
+In 1900, he sold Lancaster Caramel for $1 million and used the proceeds to fund an around-the-world trip.
+The Hersheys made it as far as Mexico City when Milton Hershey announced he was bored, and the couple turned around and headed for home.

 Hershey first made chocolates in a wing of the Lancaster Caramel plant, and, as with the caramels, his great secret was that he figured out how to make milk chocolate in large quantities.
-Before Hershey began making chocolates, chocolate was an expensive treat.
-Hershey’s success ensured that everyone could enjoy a nickel bar of Hershey’s Chocolate (introduced in 1900) or Hershey’s Chocolate with Almonds (introduced in 1908) for lunch.
+Hershey turned chocolate into a product that was so affordable that everyone could enjoy a nickel bar of Hershey’s Chocolate (introduced in 1900) or Hershey’s Chocolate With Almonds (introduced in 1908) for lunch.

-As the business grew, Hershey looked around for a place to build a factory.
-He eventually found some land in Derry Township, Pa., about a mile from where Hershey grew up.
+The next step was to build a factory.
+Hershey found land in Derry Township, Pa., about a mile from where he grew up.
 Hershey knew the area had several advantages.
-There were many Pennsylvania Dutch farmers nearby, who could either work hard in his factory or supply the plant with plenty of milk.
-And the factory was conveniently located for shipments to East Coast distributors.
+There were many Pennsylvania Dutch farmers nearby, who could either work in the factory or supply the plant with plenty of milk.
+The factory was conveniently located for shipments to East Coast distributors.

 Milton Hershey made sure that Hershey, Pa. was created according to his specifications.
 He designed all the houses—and tore down the ones that seemed too much like slums.
 Hershey workers could relax in Hershey Park, and ride carousels and watch vaudeville acts courtesy of the company.
 If they needed to travel outside of Hershey, the company provided a 30-mile interurban railway.
 If they wanted a meeting space for their clubs, the company provided a community center.
 (The community center also showed movies—purged, News-Week reported in 1935, of “dirty jokes and sensual dances.”)

 In 1908, Hershey incorporated Hershey Chocolate (now the Hershey Company).
-One year later, Hershey decided to donate the majority of his stock to create an orphanage, or what he called the Hershey Industrial School.
+One year later, Hershey decided to donate the majority of the company’s stock to create an orphanage, which he called the Hershey Industrial School.
 The school began operations in the fall of 1909.

-Milton S. Hershey had always been charitable, and had never sought any publicity for his gifts.
+Milton S. Hershey had always been charitable and had never sought any publicity for his gifts.
 Hershey biographer Roy Bongartz gives some examples.
-One time Hershey saw a clubfooted boy walking through town, and quietly paid for the cost of the operations needed to fix the youth’s foot.
+Hershey once saw a clubfooted boy walking through town, and quietly paid for the cost of the operations needed to fix the youth’s foot.
 In another case, a boy was severely beaten up by bullies.
 Again, Hershey quietly paid all the medical bills.

-“The orphan boy has a harder time than anybody else, you know.
+“The orphan boy has a harder time than anyone else, you know.
 There are always relatives or outsiders to take an orphan girl.
 Girls are useful in the home, and people are glad to get them.
-But boys are likely to be looked upon as a nuisance.
+But boys are looked on as a nuisance.
 The more spirit they have, the bigger the nuisance.”

-“Our school will give a boy in its care a thorough common school education, supplemented by instruction in the useful crafts,” Hershey continued.
-He then enumerated some of the crafts–carpentry, blacksmithing, farming, “the rudiments of electrical work.”
+“Our school will give a boy in its care a thorough common school education, supplemented by instruction in the useful crafts—carpentry, blacksmithing, farming, “the rudiments of electrical work.”